Advanced Pose Transformation

-This Step is used to calculate pose relationships between different coordinate frames.
+This Step can be used to calculate the pose relationships between different reference frames.

-This Step is suitable for tasks requiring coordinate frame transformation, dual-robot collaboration, and high-precision assembly.
-For example: transforming target object pose from camera frame to a custom frame, dual-robot collaborative assembly, and assembly of sheet metal parts at high-precision feeding stations.
+This Step is applicable to tasks that require reference frame transformations, dual-robot collaboration, and high-precision assembly.
+Typical scenarios include transforming the pose of a target object from a camera reference frame to a custom reference frame, cooperative assembly by two robots, and precision assembly in sheet metal loading stations.

 Input and Output

-Input and output ports of this Step vary by selected pose transformation scenario.
-For definitions and configuration of ports in each scenario, refer to related content in Scenario Selection.
+The input and output ports of this Step vary depending on the selected transformation scenario.
+For specific port definitions and configuration methods under each scenario, please refer to the corresponding content in Scenario Selection.

 Parameter Description